gmac/graphql-stitching-ruby/README.md

 #### Multiple query arguments

 Stitching infers which argument to use for queries with a single argument, or when the key name matches its intended argument.
-For queries that accept multiple arguments with unmatched names, the key may provide an argument mapping specified as `"<arg>:<key>"`.
+For queries that accept multiple arguments with unmatched names, the key should provide an argument mapping specified as `"<arg>:<key>"`.

 ```graphql
 type Product {